-- Provide a quiet and clean workspace. - Help students develop a routine and schedule. - Notify the teacher and/or encourage their child to talk to the teacher if he or she experiences extreme difficulty or if the work is consistently too easy. - Assist their child in managing time required for long term assignments. - Contact the teacher if there is a consistent absence of homework assignments.
+- Provide a quiet and clean workspace. - Help students develop a routine and schedule. - Notify the teacher and/or encourage their child to talk to the teacher if they experience extreme difficulty or if the work is consistently too easy. - Assist their child in managing time required for long term assignments. - Contact the teacher if there is a consistent absence of homework assignments.